Customer relationship management software can help manage every interaction and profit more.

 - Unlimited users and data: You can store unlimited amounts of valuable data for up to a million contacts and give access to as many team members as you’d like.
 HubSpot’s CRM software even automatically populates data in each data listing, based on information they have in their massive database.

 - Helpful integrations: You can connect to over 300 third-part business tools, including Zapier, Gmail, Outlook, Google Calendar, and many productivity tools.
 You can also place calls directly within the CRM system.
+You can also export data from Hubspot to google sheets, with such tools as Coupler.io and etc.

 - Email campaign management: You can create bulk emails on HubSpot, personalized with stored data about your customer base and leads.
 You can also review analytics, including open rates and click-through rates.